Merzasphor/MWSE/docs/source/lua/type/tes3dialogue.rst

     The modification state of the object since the last save.

 `objectFlags`_ (`number`_)
+    Read-only.
 The raw flags of the object.

 `objectType`_ (`number`_)
+    Read-only.
 The type of object.
 Maps to values in tes3.objectType.

+`persistent`_ (`boolean`_)
+    The persistent flag of the object.

 `sourceMod`_ (`string`_)
+    Read-only.
 The filename of the mod that owns this object.

+`sourceless`_ (`boolean`_)
+    The soruceless flag of the object.

 `supportsLuaData`_ (`boolean`_)
     If true, references of this object can store temporary or persistent lua data.